SohomNandy/Amazon-Clone/README.md

 # Amazon-Clone
-I tried to recreate the cover page of Amazon.
+I tried to recreate the cover page of Amazon using HTML and Vanilla CSS.